 Although the LE010XF has a low price, it is packed with all the features you expect in a high end decoder.
-Independent or directional lighting (that can be dimmed using a function), advanced consist control, extended addressing, operations mode programming and full support for all the various speed step modes including 128 step motor control, are but a few examples of the advanced features found in the LE010XF.
+Special lighting effects (including independent or directional lighting that can be dimmed using a function), advanced consist control, extended addressing, operations mode programming and full support for all the various speed step modes including 128 step motor control, are but a few examples of the advanced features found in the LE010XF.

 The NMRA awards its prestigious C&I label to products it has tested and found to be in full compliance with all NMRA DCC Standards, Recommended Practices and industry norms.
-The LE077XF decoder has been awarded an NMRA C&I Warrant.
+The LE010XF decoder has been submitted to the NMRA for testing.